HonzaTuron/pinecone/README.md

-# ChromaDB integration
+# Pinecone integration

-The Apify ChromaDB integration seamlessly transfers selected data from Apify Actors to a ChromaDB.
+The Apify Pinecone integration seamlessly transfers selected data from Apify Actors to a ChromaDB.

 Is there anything you find unclear or missing?
 Please don't hesitate to inform us by creating an issue.